patrickmineault/industry/matlab.md

 * sklearn for machine learning
 * jupyter for dynamic notebooks

-The hardest package to learn for people coming from a Matlab background is `pandas`.
+The hardest package to learn for many people coming from a Matlab background is `pandas`.
 Why would anyone want to use pandas? *Can't I just use a matrix?*

 How many times has your PhD advisor told you to label your axes in your plots?
 A thousand times?
 Labeling axes is important to understand what the data means.
 When you index into an unlabelled matrix, say `df(:, 7)`, you're giving yourself the possibility of forgetting what the data means.
 Wouldn't it be better to use `df.reaction_time_ms`?
 Yes!